desktop/desktop-notifications/README.md

 1. Build `desktop-notifications`.
 2. Build the sample app.
+3. (macOS only) Sign the Electron binary, so that macOS will allow the sample app to display notifications.
-3. Start the sample app.
+4. Start the sample app.

 These are the commands to make that happen: